ninjudd/cake/README.md

 ## Custom Tasks

 You can also create your own custom tasks using the `deftask` macro.
-Just add your tasks directly to project.clj or build.clj, or if you put your tasks in a namespace within your src directory they can be used by both your project and other projects.
+Just add your tasks directly to project.clj or tasks.clj, or if you put your tasks in a namespace within your src directory they can be used by both your project and other projects.
 In this case, you just need to add the enclosing namespace to the `:tasks` vector in project.clj.